 What is pesto

-How is pesto Genovese served
+How is pesto Genovese served?

-If you google pesto recipe you will find Genovese pesto served with spaghetti or linguine.
-Delicious and easy to make but originally the Genovese pesto is served differently.
+If you Google pesto recipes, you will find Genovese pesto served with spaghetti or linguine.

-A pesto Genovese pasta bowl is a complete meal perfect for vegetarians, it uses a special type of pasta called Trofie and the pasta is cooked with potatoes and green beans.
+It uses a special type of pasta called Trofie and is cooked with potatoes and green beans.

 What is Trofie pasta